 Local PPC for B2B is the most underrated marketing channel in 2026.
 Less crowded than B2C local PPC.
 Less crowded than national B2B paid search.
 And often profitable within 60-90 days because the keywords are specific enough to filter out tire-kickers.
+Related: cro.

 But it does not work the same as either pure B2B or pure local.
 The blend creates unique challenges: conversion windows are 30-90 days but you only target one geographic radius, click costs are $25-$80 (much higher than consumer local), and Google's standard "Local Campaigns" auto-bid model often fails because it optimizes for foot traffic that B2B buyers do not generate.

 Here is the real playbook for local B2B PPC, drawn from running campaigns for managed service providers, commercial contractors, accounting firms, industrial suppliers, and B2B SaaS sold into specific geographies.
+Learn more in our guide on commercial cleaning lead generation.

 Why local B2B PPC is different